Optimizing Your E-Commerce Website for Christmas 2023

 21. Review your plugins

 Plugins are common and necessary components for every website, and they’re fantastic helpers for expanding your site with additional features.
-They can increase an e-commerce website’s conversion rate, reduce abandoned carts, and create an overall better customer experience.
+They can increase an e-commerce website’s conversion rate, reduce abandoned carts, and create a better customer experience.

 However, the more plugins you install, the more they’ll weigh down your website.
 One complex action plugin can lose you half a second (or more) of loading time and even cause security issues.
-Check what plugins you currently have and remove those that generate many database queries, scripts, and styles.
+Check your current plugins and remove those that generate many database queries, scripts, and styles.

 Delete plugins that slow down your site and no longer serve you.
 Those you leave should be up to date for optimal performance and help your website run smoothly.

-Cookies are what enable a website to recognize a computer as a return visitor.
+Cookies enable a website to recognize a computer as a return visitor.
 In addition, they can help store your visitor data and preferences, such as ZIP code and search info.

-Cookies are the reason your visitors don’t have to log in each time they want to make a new purchase.
+Cookies are why your visitors don’t have to log in each time they want to make a new purchase.
 If customers trust a website and shop there frequently, they don’t want to fill in their payment details every time they visit.

 23. Create a holiday content calendar